huma-engineering/huma-docs/data-collection/epros-licensed-questionnaires/bespoke-questionnaire/covid-19-baseline.md

 In the Patient Summary, care teams will be able to see all historical data in graph or table form.

-The Baseline questionnaire contains 30 questions:
+The COVID-19 Baseline Questionnaire contains 30 questions:

 ### Questions